 Dirk and his transfer pricing team have been involved in and conducted various transfer pricing assignments, ranging from the preparation of global transfer pricing documentation, domestic and international transfer pricing audit defense, double taxation relief procedures to the negotiation of (uni-, bi- and multilateral) rulings and advance pricing agreements (APAs).
-Another area of focus is Value Chain Management (agent/LRD-structures, contract or toll manufacturing arrangements, contract R&D arrangements, distribution and shared service centers, procurement entities, intellectual property planning, principal and entrepreneur set-ups, etc.).
+Another area of focus is Value Chain Management (agent/LRD-structures, contract or toll manufacturing arrangements, contract R&D arrangements, distribution and shared service centers, procurement entities, intellectual property planning including the innovation income deduction, principal and entrepreneur set-ups, etc.).

 Dirk has excellent relations with the Belgian (central) tax and APA authorities.
 He is regularly presenting on seminars hereby teaming up with key members of the Belgian tax administration.